Iran nuclear deal ‘could be agreed within 48 hours’

 And he said there was “no question” that agreement would lead to renewed oil exports from Iran, reducing upward pressure on energy prices in the West.

-Mr Coveney told BBC Radio 4’s Today programme: “We are getting much closer to signing a deal.
+Mr Coveney told Radio 4’s Today programme: “We are getting much closer to signing a deal.

 “In fact, some would say that there’s prospects potentially for a deal this weekend.